 - 1 Litre cans in water-based version for cars.

 Chameleons are multi-reflective paints, mainly used in the field of tuning and painting on cars and motorcycles.
-There are chameleon paints with two or more colors (up to 7 colors!) and various types, grouped in 2 ranges STANDARD (18 colors) and EXTREM (16 colors).
+There are chameleon paints with two or more colours (up to 7 colours!) and various types, grouped into 2 ranges: STANDARD (18 colours) and EXTREM (16 colours).

 - Maximum durability, thanks to total resistance to temperature or UV light.